African-American homeownership rate continues to wobble

 The Fair Housing Act, which legally prohibited many types of discrimination in regards to home sales, rentals and financing, precipitated gains in black homeownership that peaked in the mid-2000s when the rate nearly reached 50 percent.
 But many factors — including the issuance of subprime mortgages that disproportionately targeted African-Americans — reduced the rate back within sight of a 50-year low.

-“It’s just an unfortunate sign,” said Alanna McCargo, vice president of the Housing Policy Finance Center at the Urban Institute, a Washington D.C.-based think tank that performs research on a variety of social issues.
+“It’s just an unfortunate sign,” said Alanna McCargo, vice president of the Housing Finance Policy Center at the Urban Institute, a Washington D.C.-based think tank that performs research on a variety of social issues.
 “The numbers indicate real stagnation and that things have not gone very far in the last 50 years.”

 Reasons for the decline